PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/doc_preprocessor.en.md

 <tr>
 <td><code>docPreprocessingResults</code></td>
 <td><code>object</code></td>
 <td>Document image preprocessing results.
-The array length is 1 (for image input) or the smaller of the number of document pages and 10 (for PDF input).
+The array length is 1 (for image input) or the number of document pages (for PDF input).
 For PDF input, each element in the array represents the processing result of each page in the PDF file.</td>
 </tr>
 <tr>
 <td><code>dataInfo</code></td>